-10In untabulated results we find similar estimates when fewer controls, which may be correlated with variance of pay, are used.
+12In untabulated results we find similar estimates when fewer controls, which may be correlated with variance of pay, are used.
 These controls are simulated skewness, return and earnings volatility, and leverage.
 Indeed, removing these controls increases the estimated sensitivity of pay to variance of pay, though only marginally, to 0.069.

-11In the Online Appendix, we report results of regressions where the logarithm of TDC1 is replaced by the logarithm of the simulated mean pay from Incentive Lab as the dependent variable.
+13In untabulated results, we estimate regression models where the logarithm of TDC1 is replaced by the logarithm of the simulated mean pay from Incentive Lab as the dependent variable.
 The regression results yield significantly higher parameter estimates for the sensitivity of pay to variance of pay.
 These estimates may be biased because of the possibility of correlated measurement error from the simulation in both the right-hand-side and left-hand-side variables.
 Along these lines, we point out that in these regressions the increase in point estimates is not accompanied by an increase in t-statistics, which means that the standard errors of the estimates also increase significantly.